 2. Withholding of academic transcript records or grades

 5. Sanctions by the Connecticut Department of Motor Vehicles

 6. Legal action

 Appeals of parking tickets issued shall be made to the Parking Violation Appeal Committee.
 Appeal forms must be completed and filed within 5 business days (Monday - Friday) from the date the ticket was issued.
-Forms may be picked up at the the University Police Department, Roberts Avenue, or the Parking Office in the Westside Classroom Building, WS247D, or the Cashier's Office in Old Main.
+Forms may be picked up at the the University Police Department, Roberts Avenue.

 the Parking Violation Appeal Committee grants an appeal, the